Subham-Maity/sql-tutorial/README.md

 SELECT SUBSTR('Neha',2,4) FROM DUAL;

 ```
-## (position of the character) - Q7.
+## (Position of the character) - Q7.
 Write a query to display the position of the character ‘a’ in the string ‘Neha’.
 ```sql
 --Table create:
 CREATE TABLE Students(